Democrats & CNN Denounce Trump's 'Hateful Attitude' to Mass-Murdering Death Plague - Glossy News Satire

 Hillary Clinton

 Russia are inciting Trump to say he ‘hates’ the Coronavirus.
 ‘Hate’ is a very, very strong word indeed.
 Speaking for myself, I don’t ‘hate’ Coronavirus.
-I think the Coronavirus is an unfortunate mistake that nobody could have foreseen, not unlike the Iraq War and Benghazi.
-Yes, 10 000 people are already dead.
-But what difference does it make?
+I think the Coronavirus is an unfortunate mistake that nobody could have foreseen, not unlike the Iraq War and Benghazi, or the suicide of Epstein… Oh, could you remind me who that guy is again?
+I’ve never met him.
+But yes, exactly like Benghazi!
+And yes, 10 000 people are already dead… But what difference does it make?!
 All that matters is that we find out what’s happening and make sure it never, never, ever happens again!
+And to be HONEST… Like I’m not gonna be falsely modest, some would say I’m pretty good at that stuff…

 Nancy Pelosi